 This one is easy.
 Students who have taken college-level courses while in high school may be granted up to 42 Lawrence units for such work.

 Lawrence encourages international, home schooled, and transfer students to apply.
 The information below serves as a resource for how exactly we work with different kinds of students.
 Select any of the options below to learn more.

-The primary dates and deadlines for international student applicants is the same as domestic students.
-There are a few extra admission requirements related to verbal and written English proficiency.
+The primary dates and deadlines for international student applicants are the same as the ones for domestic students.
+There are a few additional admission requirements for international students related to verbal and written English proficiency.
 Students who receive scores below the ones listed here have historically struggled at LU.
 (Lawrence's TOEFL and SAT code is 1398.
 For the ACT, it is 4596.)

 Financial aid is available, but students who can provide $22,000 per year toward their education at Lawrence are more competitive.
 There is not a separate scholarship form but students are asked to complete an International Estimate of Family Contribution form (IEFC).
 Students complete the IEFC by logging into your student online application status portal.
 In addition to those forms, international students must also supply the following items.

 Lawrence welcomes applications from homeschooled students, who often find themselves particularly well-suited to take advantage of Lawrence's high degree of challenge through individualized coursework.
 Even if students aren't enrolled in a typical high school, they may be completing their degree under the umbrella of a degree-granting organization, in which case we simply need documentation from them.
 We will also accept a GED or HSED as evidence of a student's coursework.
 In the absence of these items, however, the following items are very helpful.